magicmonkey/lifxjs/Protocol.md

  * Bytes 45 - 46: These say how long the fade should take.
  * Bytes 47 - 48: Unknown, but always zeroes

+### Packet type 0x65

+This packet prompts the gateway bulb to send a status message for each bulb.

+ * Byte  32:      0x65
+ * Bytes 33 - 35: Always zeroes.

+Will generally be followed by one or more 0x6b packets in response.

 ### Packet type 0x15

 This packet type turns the bulbs on and off.